 Uni-CLI Roadmap

-This file tracks current engineering direction.
+This file tracks current engineering direction for the agent control plane for real software: a universal agent-to-computer control platform.
 Historical release notes live in CHANGELOG.md; they do not belong in the roadmap.

 Shipped